zelcion/birbs/README.md

 ```

 ### BroadcastsRecorder.dump()
-Reads the list of recorded broadcasts and clears it
+Reads the list of recorded broadcasts and clears it.
+Emits a `"dump"` event.

 ```javascript
   BroadcastsRecorder.dump();